LightSys/iOSEventApp/README.md

 ## Attribution

-The code in `QRScannerViewController` that scans qr codes came from https://www.hackingwithswift.com/example-code/media/how-to-scan-a-qr-code
+The code in `QRScannerViewController` that scans QR codes came from https://www.hackingwithswift.com/example-code/media/how-to-scan-a-qr-code